.NSNAKE File Extension

 nSnake is a version of Snake that Linux users can play in the Linux terminal.
 The game includes a number of default NSNAKE files that are used as game levels.
 Users can also create their own custom game levels and save the levels as NSNAKE files, following the instructions laid out on nSnake's GitHub wiki.

 Each NSNAKE file typically includes a few lines of metadata, describing the level's name, author, created on date, and other relevant information.
 The game level the file describes begins at the file's start line and ends at the file's end line.
 The #s and blank spaces that appear between those lines comprise the level a player must navigate.
 The @ symbol represents a player's starting position within the level.

-How do I open an NSNAKE file?
+How to open an NSNAKE file

 You can open an NSNAKE file in nSnake (Linux) using the game's Level Select feature.
 To use an NSNAKE file with nSnake, you must place the file in the ~/.local/share/nsnake/levels directory.
 By default, nSnake installs NSNAKE files in the usr/share/games/nsnake/levels directory, so players must manually move the game's NSNAKE files to the ~/.local/share/nsnake/levels directory before they can begin playing.